 (Photo courtesy of Bend Research)

-Central Oregon K-12 students devised new ways to travel both near and far from home in the 26th annual Inventerprise contest, a science problem-solving contest sponsored by Bend Research, a division of Capsugel, now a Lonza company, with support from Bend-La Pine Schools and Central Oregon Community College.
+Central Oregon students have a chance to devise new ways to improve their learning environment in the 25th annual Inventerprise contest sponsored by Bend Research, a division of Capsugel, and by Bend-La Pine Schools and Central Oregon Community College.